 - FDI Inflow:

-Zimbabwe’s economic freedom score is 44.0, making its economy the 174th freest in the 2018 Index.
-Its overall score has not changed, with significant improvements in scores for the trade freedom and judicial effectiveness indicators exactly offset by a plunge in fiscal health and sharply lower scores for judicial effectiveness, monetary freedom, and business freedom.
-Zimbabwe is ranked 44th among 47 countries in the Sub-Saharan Africa region, and its overall score is below the regional and world averages.
+Zimbabwe’s economic freedom score is 40.4, making its economy the 175th freest in the 2019 Index.
+Its overall score has decreased by 3.6 points, precipitated by a plunge in fiscal health and sharply lower scores for judicial effectiveness, monetary freedom, and business freedom.
+Zimbabwe is ranked 45th among 47 countries in the Sub-Saharan Africa region, and its overall score is well below the regional and world averages.

 The former British colony of Rhodesia became the fully independent Zimbabwe in 1980.
-A November 2017 coup forced out longtime President Robert Mugabe of the Zimbabwe African National Union–Patriotic Front (ZANU–PF) was forced from office in November 2017 and replaced by former Vice President Emmerson Mnangagwa to the presidency.
+A November 2017 coup forced out longtime President Robert Mugabe of the Zimbabwe African National Union–Patriotic Front (ZANU–PF) and elevated former Vice President Emmerson Mnangagwa to the presidency.
 Following Mnangagwa’s victory in a 2018 election marred by vote-rigging and voter intimidation, security services cracked down on the opposition.
 The government frequently responds to periodic street protests over economic mismanagement and violations of human rights with violence and arbitrary detention.
-The economy is heavily dependent on mining and agriculture, but political instability and protracted economic underperformance have caused a sharp rise in unemployment.
+The economy is heavily dependent on mining and agriculture, but political instability and protracted economic underperformance threaten higher unemployment.
 The white population, which numbered almost 300,000 at the time of independence, has dwindled to fewer than 30,000.